-Mediagloss was founded by lead composer Brian McBrearty in 2005 and has provided industry leading custom music and sound design services for tv, radio, and hundreds of casual games and new media projects, for the likes of Facebook, Google, Tencent, and Sago Sago.
+Mediagloss was started by composer and sound designer Brian McBrearty in 2005 and has provided industry leading music and sound solutions interactive media,for the likes of Google, Tencent, Facebook and Sago Sago.

 Our in-house music and sound design production is bolstered and extended by a talent network that reaches around the globe.
 We are simply graced and fortunate to know and work with some of the most talented and creative people in the world — voiceover, acting and singing talent, orchestral instrumentalists, rock bands, and electronic artists — who help us to deliver whatever your project needs to reach its potential.

 Original Music Composition and Production

 Mediagloss specializes in creating custom music for games — music that lifts up the game and immerses the player.
 Game music of course is about as broad and varied as it gets!
 So, a composer might use anything from a huge orchestra, to a guitar virtuoso, to a slide whistle, or an NES style 8-bit chip.
 Sometimes ALL of those.
 All that requires sensibilities, skill and experience.
 It’s also tremendous fun.

 Sound design is a lot of things brought to together.
 Sound designers will generate sound from synthesizers and samplers, or they’ll go out with some microphones to find and record the sound they need, or they might set up a foley stage right in the studio and make the sound from organic sources.
 And of course we might put all those results in a blender and manipulate the hell out of it to make it larger than life.